 Genus and botanical species | Cymbopogon citratus |

-Ingredients | Lemon grass |
+Ingredients | lemon grass |

 TRACES EVENTUELLES D'ALLERGÈNES | céleri, sésame, moutarde, fruits à coques. |